Master of Science (M.S.) Major in Exercise Science (Thesis Option)

 ESS 5311.
 Applied Neuromuscular and Skeletal Muscle Physiology.

-The course will provide students with a thorough understanding of the structure and function of neuromuscular and skeletal muscle physiology.
+This course will provide students with an in depth understanding of the structure and function of neuromuscular and skeletal muscle physiology.
 This course will examine mechanisms that regulate skeletal muscle force production and human performance in response to acute and chronic exercise.
-In addition, advanced laboratory techniques will be introduced.
+Students engage with advanced laboratory methods such as electromyography and electrical stimulation techniques to examine physiological responses to exercise.
+Emphasis is placed on research interpretation and the application of physiological principles in performance and clinical settings.

 ESS 5312.
 Applied Exercise Metabolism.